khalil44m/Cheyette_Model/README.md

 # Cheyette_Model
 Forward Rate Model

-This repo contains a restitued work from a previous experience of implementing a Interest Forward Rate pricing model.
+This repo contains a restitued work from a previous experience of implementing an Interest Forward Rate pricing model.

 Cheyette model belongs to the class of continuous no-arbitrage Term Structure models (known as [Heath-Jarrow-Merton Framework][1]).
 In the HJM framework, the drift of no-arbitrage evolution of the instantaneous forward rate ican be expressed as a function of its volatilities and correlation among them.
 In general, The markovian property is sadly compromiseed when looking at the SDE.
 Oren Cheyette deals with the non-markovian limitation (path dependence complexity) by imposing a forward rate volatility term structure.